apollographql/router/.changesets/fix_bryn_datadog_upstream_sampling_decision_test.md

 By using these options, you can decrease your Datadog bill as you will only be sending a percentage of spans from the Datadog agent to datadog.

 > [!IMPORTANT]
-> Users using OTLP exporter must enable `datadog_agent_sampling` to get accurate APM metrics.
+> Users using OTLP exporter must enable `preview_datadog_agent_sampling` to get accurate APM metrics.

 > [!IMPORTANT]
 > Sending all spans to the datadog agent may require that you tweak the `batch_processor` settings in your exporter config.
 This applies to both OTLP and the Datadog native exporter.